 - Clear out the spare room so your friends and family have somewhere to sleep after your boozy dinner parties.

-- Make your kitchen look so good that not even your b**** of a mother-in-law will find anything to criticise.
+- Make your kitchen look so good that not even your worst critic will find anything to comment on.

 - Transform your wardrobe from an embarrassing mess into a fashionista’s dream.